shabbu8111999/Smart_City_Hub_Multi_Agent/README.md

 🚰 Water supply (e.g., "When will the water be restored?")

 ♻️ Waste management (e.g., "How is garbage collected in Zone B?")

+#### 4. Classifier Agent Handles (smartCity/agents/classifier_agent.py)
+🧠 Detects the intent of the user's query.

+🗂️ Classifies into: health, traffic, pollution, utilities, or unknown.

+🔁 Helps in routing the query to the correct agent.